1996 United States presidential election: Results

-Although Clinton is a native of Arkansas and his running mate hailed from Tennessee, the Democratic ticket carried just four of the eleven states of the former Confederacy (and of those four only Florida and Georgia have voted Democratic in any election since).
+Although Clinton is a native of Arkansas and his running mate hailed from Tennessee, the Democratic ticket carried just four of the eleven states of the former Confederacy.
+Of those four, only Florida and Georgia have voted Democratic in any election since.
 As such, Clinton's 1992 run was tied for the weakest performance in the region by a nationally successful Democratic presidential candidate up until that point.
-Clinton's performance both followed and preceded a substantial decline in support for the Democratic Party in the South; in the 2000 and 2004 elections, the Democrats would fail to carry even one of the former Confederate states, contributing to their defeat both times.
+Clinton's performance both followed and preceded a substantial decline in support for the Democratic Party in the South; in the 2000 and 2004 elections, the Democrats would fail to carry even one of the former Confederate states, contributing to their defeat in the electoral college both times.

 This completed the Republican takeover of the American South, a region in which Democrats had held a near monopoly from 1880 to 1948.
-In 2008, the Democrats were able to win three former Confederate states (Virginia, North Carolina, and Florida), however this was still a worse performance than either of Clinton's.
+In 2008, the Democrats were able to win three former Confederate states (Virginia, North Carolina, and Florida).
+Clinton never carried Virginia or North Carolina in either of his victories.

 Since 1984, no winning presidential candidate has surpassed Bill Clinton's 8.5 percent popular vote margin, or his 220 electoral vote margin since 1988.
 Additionally, since 1964, no other Democratic presidential candidate has surpassed Clinton's electoral vote margin and, except Lyndon B. Johnson in that election, no Democratic presidential candidate has surpassed Clinton's 8.5 percentage popular vote margin since 1940.

 The election also marked the first time in U.S. history that the winner was elected without winning the male vote, and the third time in U.S. history that a candidate won two terms as president without winning a majority of the popular vote either time (after Grover Cleveland and Woodrow Wilson, both Democrats.)
 Clinton also remains the last presidential candidate of either party to win at least one county in every state.
 Clinton maintained a consistent polling edge over Dole, and he won re-election with a substantial margin in the popular vote and the Electoral College.
-Clinton became the first Democrat since Franklin D. Roosevelt to win two consecutive presidential elections.
 Dole won 40.7% of the popular vote and 159 electoral votes, while Perot won 8.4% of the popular vote.
 Despite Dole's defeat, the Republican Party was able to maintain majorities in both the House of Representatives and the Senate.
 Voter turnout was registered at 48.99% of the voting-age population (or 51.7% of the voting-eligible population), the lowest for a presidential election since 1924.